csugda/Altair/Project Altair.md

 * The Map is a grid-based map cut to the shape of the back of the ship.
 * Enemies land on the map and follow the shortest path to a weak spot.
-* Once a certain number of enemies get to week spots the game is a loss.
+* Once a certain number of enemies get to weak spots the game is a loss.
-* Once a certain number of enemies or waves of enemies has been defeated the game is won.
+* Once a certain number of enemies or waves of enemies has been defeated, the game is won.
 * The player can order construction of towers on the map that both attack enemies and disrupt their pathing.
 * Towers take some time to build once placed.
 * Until construction is complete players will not know what type of tower the tower will be.